 According to the blockchain development company called Dex Exchange, the reality is that a company or financial institution of any size can serve as the target of an attack.
 The reason being, cyber criminals view these unprotected companies as easy targets with unsophisticated systems to block their attacks, creating an easy entry point to do damage.

 One of the major underlying issues with cyber attacks, especially for financial institutions (of all sizes) is the human factor.
 Because banks and credit unions are providing data from within their core computer systems to their customers, most of the time via online banking platforms, it presents a unique opportunity for cyber crime that other businesses don’t always have to deal with.

 On top of the external human factor with customers, banks have internal staff to add their human equation.
-Although many banks now undergo routine “stress tests” on their security with employees, there is more to be done to continue to fight against cyber attacks.
+Although many banks now undergo routine “stress tests” on their security risk management with employees, there is more to be done to continue to fight against cyber attacks.

 Using content written for a consumer-base and provided to employees for education on a consistent, if not constant, basis can become the bank’s first line of defense against increase vulnerability.
 Content supplied through a learning management system (similar to those used to stay in compliance with regulatory bodies), paired with testing for the employees, provides assurances to the bank that they are informing staff and limiting their liability.

 Furthermore, employees are then able to share this information with bank customers.
 This further engages the customer in the vigilance against cyber attacks and informing them of what they can do and how they can avoid bringing attacks against the bank.

 Truebridge has worked on Pen Testing and to build a library of cyber security content to help bank customers and their employees limit the risk of attacks occurring.
 Contact Truebridge to learn how we can help your bank fight cyber attacks through education.